BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

 **New Features:**

-- **OnStar API v3 Support** - Updated to OnStarJS 2.10.0 with full API v3 compatibility
+- **OnStar API v3 Support** - Updated to OnStarJS 2.14.0+ with full API v3 compatibility
 - **Enhanced Reliability** - Improved handling of OnStar API field naming variations
+- **Unit Stability Fix** - Automatic caching of sensor units to handle API instability where units intermittently return as null, preventing Home Assistant unit conversion errors
+- **New EV Commands** - Added refreshEVChargingMetrics for live charging data, setChargeLevelTarget, stopCharging, and comprehensive EV metrics

 **What This Means for You:**